 Read on for everything we know so far about Stranger Things season four.

 No official release date has been confirmed yet.
 As Netflix is playing catch up thanks to the global pandemic a 2021 release is looking very unlikely too.

 In March last year, David Harbour (Hopper) revealed during an Instagram Q&A that season four was originally “supposed to come out” in early 2021, but that the release date would be “pushed back” in wake of COVID-19.

 If things hadn’t had to be paused it looks like filming would have finished up in August 2020.
 The script was finished a while ago, and production started in March 2020.

 Actor Noah Schnapp (Will Byers) told Fanmio that filming is set to wrap in summer 2021 and this was backed up by David Harbour’s comments on a June episode of Jimmy Kimmel Live, where he revealed that shooting is “almost done”.

 “I’ve got one more little stint, we should be done in like August,” he said, although an effects-heavy show such as Stranger Things will require several months of post-production.

-In fact, Stranger Things star Finn Wolfhard has recently hinted that we may not be seeing season four until 2022.
-When asked by a fan on the website Fanmio about the show’s return, he said: “Season four, it should be out some time next year hopefully.”
+In fact, star Finn Wolfhard has recently suggested that we may not see season four until 2022, telling a Fanmio user that Stranger Things 4 “should be out some time next year hopefully”.